dietmarkuehl/P3552-task/lazy.md

 scheduler from within the coroutine and from then on carry on using this scheduler.
 [`unifex`](https://github.com/facebookexperimental/libunifex) detects
-the use of `co_await scheduler(sender);` for this purpose.
+the use of `co_await schedule(scheduler);` for this purpose.
 That is, however, somewhat subtle.
 It may be reasonable to use a dedicated awaiter for this purpose and use, e.g.

-    co_await co_continue_on(scheduler);
+    auto previous = co_await co_continue_on(new_scheduler);

+Using this statement replaces the coroutine's scheduler with the `new_scheduler`.
+Continuing after `co_await`ing operations gets scheduled on the `new_scheduler`.
+The result of `co_await`ing `co_continue_on` is the previously used scheduler to allow transfer back to this scheduler.
+In [stdexec](https://github.com/NVIDIA/stdexec) the corresponding operation is called `reschedule_coroutine`.

-One advantage of scheduling the operations is that it helps with stack overflows: when scheduling on a non-inline scheduler the call stack is unwound.
+Another advantage of scheduling the operations on a scheduler instead of immediately continuing on the context where the operation completed is that it helps with stack overflows: when scheduling on a non-inline scheduler the call stack is unwound.
 Without that it may be necessary to inject scheduling just for the purpose of avoiding stack overflow when too many operations complete inline.

 ## Allocator Support